AbhishekPednekar84/personal-blog-site/content/reminders.md

 Finally, our script will read the reminder_events.json file (using the [json](https://www.youtube.com/watch?v=9N6a-VLBa2I&t=543s) library and a [context manager](https://www.youtube.com/watch?v=-aKFBoZpiqA)) and iterate over its contents.
 In the `for` loop, the code checks if the due date (day or month-day combination) matches the current day.
 If yes, we then make a call to the *send_whatsapp_message* method to send the WhatsApp message.

 ```
-    # Read the event reminders from the reminders.json file
     for reminder in reminders["events"]:
         if reminder["frequency"] == "M":
             if reminder["due"] == str(current_day):